Red Hen Publications

 But there was something “missing” there.

 I suspect there probably had always been something missing there.
 We are still trying to get a grasp on a character which had probably always defined himself largely by what he was against, rather than who he was.
-Added to which, the Sirius Black we met was severely addled by his stay in Azkaban.
+Added to which, the Sirius Black we finally met was severely addled by his stay in Azkaban.
 And never got any sort of counseling to offset it.

 And at least part of the deterioration between what we saw of him in GoF (when he was temporarily channeling his “wise counselor” mode) and when we next see him in OotP is perfectly understandable.